When did you unschool?

 What advice would you give to someone beginning their unschooling/alternative schooling journey?

-You do you, but don’t ignore opportunities to try new things.
-Often, I think people who unschool can get into a mindset that they just never have to be uncomfortable and that’s potentially harmful.
-Seek out people and communities outside of unschooling so you find perspectives that are different than your own.
-Try things that kind of suck and if you hate it, stick it out for a little longer.
+Seek out people and communities outside of unschooling so you can find perspectives that are different than your own.
+Try things that kind of suck and if you hate it… stick it out for a little longer.
+Still hate it?
+Leave with no regrets.
 Having control over your education is an amazing gift, and it allows you to get a jump start on learning about who you are and that balance between pushing yourself and setting boundaries.

 What advice would you give to their parents?